open-guides/og-aws/README.md

 ### EFS Gotchas and Limitations

 -	🔸 A number of NFSv4.1 features are [not supported](http://docs.aws.amazon.com/efs/latest/ug/nfs4-unsupported-features.html) and there are some [limits](http://docs.aws.amazon.com/efs/latest/ug/limits.html) to the service.
--	🔸 EFS does not offer disk level encryption yet, though it is on the roadmap.
+-	🔸 As of 2016-11, EFS does not offer disk level encryption, though it is on the roadmap.
--	❗ Some applications, like SQLite and IPython, might not work properly on EFS when accessed from multiple clients.
-This is because of missing features in the file locking implementation.
-That is true for many NFS servers.
+-	❗ Some applications, like SQLite and IPython, [might not work properly](https://sqlite.org/faq.html#q5) on EFS when accessed from multiple clients.
+This is because lock upgrades and downgrades are [not supported](http://docs.aws.amazon.com/efs/latest/ug/nfs4-unsupported-features.html).
+There might be [workarounds](https://github.com/ipython/ipython/issues/882) for some issues.
 -	🔸 Mounting EFS over VPN connection, VPC peering, or AWS Direct Connect is not supported.
--	🔸 Using Amazon EFS with Windows is not supported.
-Apparently due to Microsoft implementing NFS differently.
+-	🔸 Using an EFS volume on Windows is not supported, apparently due to Microsoft implementing NFS differently.
 -	⏱ When a file is uploaded to EFS, it can take hours for EFS to update the details for billing and burst credit purposes.
--	🔸 Metadata operations can be costly in terms of burst credit consumption.
+-	🔸 ⏱  Metadata operations can be costly in terms of burst credit consumption.
 Recursively traversing a tree containing thousands of files can easily ramp up to tens or even hundreds of megabytes of burst credits being consumed, even if no file is being touched.
-Commands like ```find``` or ```chown -R``` can have an adverse impact on performace if ran periodically.
+Commands like ```find``` or ```chown -R``` can have an adverse impact on performace if run periodically.
 -	🔸 Mount points are AZ-based.
-In an auto scaling group spread across zones, you can end up with instances in one zone mounting EFS from a different zone.
+In an Auto scaling group spread across zones, you can end up with instances in one zone mounting EFS from a different zone.
 That might decrease performance and would create an unintended single point of failure.
 One way to fix it would be [a shell script](https://gist.github.com/bgdnlp/9fd326dc4a23f46bab93a1eade023fe4) that runs before network drives are mounted and edits /etc/fstab with the proper AZ.

 Load Balancers